-Luna, a four to five-year-old female, lived in a tiny, filthy cage in the Aulona amusement park in Vlore in southern Albania.
+Luna, born 2014, lived in a tiny, filthy cage in the Aulona amusement park in Vlore in southern Albania.
 She was constantly exposed to the sun, the heat, the rain and the cold and also to deafening music and noise from the visitors and rides in the park.
 Amusement bear Luna used to be one of Europe’s saddest bears and was forced to spend miserable years in captivity.
 Fortunately, her suffering is over.
 She was rescued in 2016 by a FOUR PAWS team in cooperation with the Albanian Environment Ministry and local authorities.
 She was first transferred to Tirana Zoo where she spent the winter, with proper food and medical care.

 “We wish to thank the Albanian Environment Ministry and the local authorities for actively supporting the rescue of Luna and Jeta.
 We were able to transfer them to the Tirana Zoo and nurse them back to health."